-Ans: Penetration testing dividing into 5 phases:
+Ans: Penetration testing activity may be divided into 5 phases:

 Phase 1 – Reconnaissance It is a process of collecting data about the target.
 It can be performed actively or passively.
 In this phase, you learn more and more about the target business and its operation.
 Activities include identifying the target, finding out the target IP address range, network, domain name, mail server, DNS records, etc.

 Q4.
-What is XSS or Cross Site Scripting?
+What is XSS or Cross-Site Scripting?

 Q5.
 What is the difference between asymmetric and symmetric encryption?